Find Botanic Garden walks

 This walking route was mapped by Climate Watch and will help you to understand how climate change is impacting a raft of both native and exotic tree and plant species common in Australia such as the Jacaranda, and English Oak (pictured).

-National Botanic Gardens walk, ACT
+National Botanic Gardens walks, ACT and WA

 Like the Cranbourne gardens, the national gardens focus exclusively on Australian native plants.
 It's a great place to see some of the continents most interesting and beautiful species and to learn about efforts to prevent their extinction.